ModernizationDigital/playbook-3/_playbook/application-rationalization.md

 ---
 ### Evaluate legacy systems

 Application rationalization needs to be collaborative — engaging both IT and business stakeholders.
 Both parties need to come to the table.
 This playbook exists because your organization wants to deliver innovative and efficient customer service.
-Grab a coffee and fix your wigs and show up to the table.
+Grab a coffee, fix your wigs and show up to the table.
 Start by booking at least 3 meetings with your PPM - each 1 hour and then just show up.
 Here are a few things you will need to consider.

 1. Inventory: First let's look at what you have: what relevant applications do you manage?
 What is the volume of use for each map?
 What was its intended use?
 Is that use still in effect?
 2. Classification: As a first pass, can you bucket your apps into three categories: do nothing, minimal enhancement needed, & major enhancements need.